Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 It can be a useful debugging feature.

-## Changes When Enabling Mimic Mecanim
+## Changes When Enabling LinkedEntityGroup Length 1 Removal

-You’ll find the installers for Mimic’s Mecanim addon commented out across several lines in the bootstrap.
-Uncomment them to get runtime systems that can play baked-out Animator Controllers in native ECS.
-Note that there are known issues with animation timing code with the Mecanim implementation, which may or may not affect your character.

-Features made available include:

--   The Animator Controller state machine with parameters
--   Parameters influencing time values
--   All blend tree types
--   Ordered interruptions (uses inertial blending instead of a static pose crossfade)
--   Events buffer
--   On-demand crossfades
--   Root motion
+Most bootstrap templates have this line commented out in the baking bootstrap.
+But it is usually safe to enable.
+When enabled, prefabs which don’t have children or other linked entities will have `LinkedEntityGroup` removed, unless they were baked with `LinkedEntityGroupAuthoring`.

 ## Changes When Enabling Psyshock Bakers

-This is another commented-out line of code in the bootstrap you can uncomment to enable.
+This is another commented-out line of code in the baking bootstrap you can uncomment to enable.
 This will cause Unity Engine colliders to be automatically baked into Psyshock’s collider types.
 These can co-exist with Unity Physics colliders.

 Besides fattening your archetypes, there’s no real workflow differences with this feature.